nuriaher/Computerome/Guide.md

 module load gcc
 ```

-Once the file is open, under *"# User specific aliases and functions"* we can add for example:
+Once the file is open, under *"# User specific aliases and functions"* one can add for example:

 **Alias** - Create an alias for the current directory's content visualization command, as a list, sorted by  time modification and showing the size of the files/directories ```ls -lth```.
 It is important not to leave spaces between the characters defining the alias *(alias_name=command)*: